 Each fivefold ministry is essential for any healthy, mature church.
 How is your church in each of them?
 Are you strong in some, and weak in others?
 Consider contacting me to take a church fivefold assessment to discover where you are, and what you can do to develop each of these five key areas.

-The Spiritual Health Assessment uses targeted questions geared towards the discovery and analysis of recognisable fruit from each fivefold ministry.
+My Strategic Planning process uses targeted questions geared towards the discovery and analysis of recognisable fruit from each fivefold ministry.
 It will present your church with scoring for each of the following questions:

 - Are we impacting the world?